10/12/2023

 Need a convenient dictionary?

-We’re basing our lists off the official scrabble dictionary mentioned in our last article.
+The Official Scrabble Players Dictionary (OSPD) mentioned in our last article is a good bet.
+Our lists will work well with any comprehensive list of bingos, including the OSPD.
 As noted last time around, “it was designed for Scrabble-play, it’s free, and it works well for the casual to semi-serious player who needs a resource for solving game-time disputes.”
 It’s basically a cleaned-up version of the tournament dictionary; offensive words have been scrubbed.
 It’s the perfect dictionary to use when hustling friends and family at the Scrabble table.

 Time to blow past Mr. Joe-Average-Player.